Alfred Schnittke basically has the greatest gravestone ever

 So it’s like a very loud, calm rest.

 Get it?!
 A fermata over a rest, over a fortississimo.
-It’s basically one of the best ideas we’ve ever seen, and whoever ends up organising our funeral* should note that we will be needing one of these.
+Whoever ends up planning our funeral* should note that we will be needing one of these.

 *in a really nice, non-morbid way